MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 With modification of an existing service guidance, remember that there are adoption teams using the current service guidance in their work.
 Large changes might break their current projects.

-When doing incremental reviews of service guidance, you can look at how a service is currently being used to determine what impact new controls might create.
+When doing incremental reviews of service guidance, you can look at how a service is being used to determine what effect new controls might create.

 To start with, release new controls in an audit mode.
 Such a release automatically triggers the policy alerting engine to start notifications to the application owners about any remediation they must implement.